Today's History Trivia for March 16

 2008 Ivan Dixon b.
 1931 (Ivan Nathaniel Dixon III), American actor.
 TV: Hogan's Heroes (1965-70, Sgt.
 Kinchloe).

 1983 Arthur Godfrey b.
 1903 American radio and TV personality.
 He dominated the air waves in the 1950s.

 1975 T-Bone Walker b.
 1910 (Aaron Walker), American singer, Daddy of the Blues.

 1971 Thomas E. Dewey b.
 1902 American politician.
 As governor of New York, he enacted the nation's first state law banning racial and religious discrimination in employment.
 His loss of the 1948 presidential election to Truman surprised many, including the newspapers - The Chicago Daily Tribune mistakenly ran "DEWEY DEFEATS TRUMAN" as its front page headline.

 1940 Selma Lagerlof b.
 1858 Swedish author, first woman to receive the Nobel Prize for literature (1909).

-1926 Sergeant Stubby: The most decorated war dog of World War I b.
-1917 and the only dog to be promoted to sergeant.
+1926 Sergeant Stubby b.
+1917 the most decorated war dog of World War I and the only dog to be promoted to sergeant.
 Smuggled aboard the USS Minnesota, he served with the 102nd Infantry, 26th (Yankee) Division in the trenches in France for 18 months, participated in 4 offensives, and 17 battles.
 Stubby learned to warn his unit of gas attacks, located wounded soldiers, and could hear incoming shells long before the rest of the unit.
 He was even responsible for single-handedly capturing a German spy.

 1925 August von Wassermann b.
 1866 German bacteriologist.
 He developed the Wassermann test for syphilis (1906).